A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Applicable percentages increased for 2021, but the ARP then sharply reduced them

-The applicable percentages for 2021 were initially posted in Revenue Procedure 2020-36, requiring subsidy-eligible enrollees to pay between 2.07% and 9.83% of their income for the benchmark plan, with no limit on how high premiums could be if a household’s income was over 400% of the poverty level.
+The applicable percentages for 2021 were initially posted in Revenue Procedure 2020-36, requiring subsidy-eligible enrollees to pay between 2.07% and 9.83% of their income for the benchmark plan, with no limit on how high premiums could be if a household's income was over 400% of the poverty level.
 But the American Rescue plan reduced this range for both 2021 and 2022, and the Inflation Reduction Act maintains the new lower levels through 2025.
-So the range is now 0% to 8.5%, with no income cap for subsidy eligibility.
+So the range until the end of 2025 is 0% to 8.5%, with no income cap for subsidy eligibility.

 With income above 400% of the poverty level, a subsidy is not available if the benchmark plan would cost less than 8.5% of your income without a subsidy.
 So people with very high incomes will still not qualify for a subsidy, as the cost of their coverage would not exceed 8.5% of their income.
 But subsidy eligibility can now extend well above 400% of the poverty level for some enrollees, particularly those who are older and live in areas where health insurance is particularly expensive.
 Here are some examples of how the ARP enhanced premium subsidies.